silverstripe/silverstripe-framework/docs/en/topics/security.md

     the user is blocked from further attempts for the timespan defined in `$lock_out_delay_mins`
  * `Member.lock_out_delay_mins`: Minutes of enforced lockout after incorrect password attempts.
  		Only applies if `lock_out_after_incorrect_logins` is greater than 0.

+## Clickjacking: Prevent iframe Inclusion

+"[Clickjacking](http://en.wikipedia.org/wiki/Clickjacking)"  is a malicious technique where a web user is tricked into clicking on hidden interface elements, which can lead to the attacker gaining access to user data or taking control of the website behaviour.

+You can signal to browsers that the current response isn't allowed to be included in HTML "frame" or "iframe" elements, and thereby prevent the most common attack vector.
+This is done through a HTTP header, which is usually added in your controller's `init()` method:

+	:::php
+	class MyController extends Controller {
+		public function init() {
+			parent::init();

+			$this->response->addHeader('X-Frame-Options', 'SAMEORIGIN');
+		}
+	}

+This is a recommended option to secure any controller which displays or submits sensitive user input, and is enabled by default in all CMS controllers, as well as the login form.

 ##  Related